Shadow Hearts: Reception

 The Japanese release of Koudelka was "moderately successful" according to a Western report.
 Shadow Hearts had estimated sales of approximately 110,000 units, sales referred to by Aruze as low.
 By contrast, Covenant was a commercial success for both Aruze and Midway in its respective release regions.
 Similarly, From the New World was cited as a sales success by its respective Japanese and North American publishers.

 Chris Breault of Kill Screen, in an article celebrating the first two Shadow Hearts titles, noted its blend of many conventional elements while being "loyal in the end only to the principle of staying weird".
 Game Informer's Kimberley Wallace wrote a retrospective article on the series, praising the series as a forgotten classic and citing its combination of dark, emotional and comedic content as the reason for its continued niche appeal.
 In an article about Covenant for RPGFan, Stephanie Sybydlo cited the series as "cool and atmospheric", praising its blending of history and magic together with its combat system; in the same article Robert Fenner negatively noted the shift towards humor that began with Covenant and was fully expressed in From the New World.
 Anthony John Agnello of GamesRadar praised the series for its "inky, fast-beating heart" that expressed itself best in Covenant.
 Anime News Network's Todd Ciolek noted that Shadow Hearts was Sacnoth's best-recognised product and stood out during the PS2 era against other RPGs.
 Cameron Teague of PlayStation Lifestyle cited the series as a candidate of a possible return on the PlayStation 5, citing its atmosphere and themes.

 Contemporary reception of Koudelka was mixed, with many praising its storyline and characters while faulting its gameplay and graphics compared to other titles of the time.
-Shadow Hearts was praised for its narrative and the Judgement Ring mechanic, but many faulted its graphics at inferior to other titles for the time and disliked other elements of its gameplay.
+Shadow Hearts was praised for its narrative and the Judgement Ring mechanic, but many faulted its graphics as inferior to other titles for the time and disliked other elements of its gameplay.
 Covenant was praised as a stronger entry than its predecessor overall, with most praise going to its graphics and gameplay improvements.
 Multiple websites later ranked Covenant as one of the best RPGs, or games in general, from the PS2.
 GameTrailers called Covenant "the greatest JRPG that no-one talks about" due to its unconventional tone and battle system.
 From the New World saw a less positive response, with many faulting its change of tone and more complicated gameplay, though it was still seen as a high-quality product.